hbend1li/barracuda/README.md

 the working directory of `reaction` will be used to create and read from the embedded database. if you don't know where to start it, `/var/lib/reaction` should be a sane choice.

+### socket

+the socket allowing communication between the cli and server will be created at `/run/reaction/reaction.socket`.

 ### terminology